mobie/mobie.github.io/tutorials/more_features.md

 The transformations can be generated using external tools and then provided as part of a view, or generated directly in MoBIE.

 ### Manual registration
-In order to manually transform sources (and register them to each other), right click inside the BDV viewer and select `Registration - Manual`.
+In order to manually transform sources (and register them to each other), right click inside the MoBIE viewer and select **Registration - Manual**.

 <img alt="image" src="./tutorial_images/reg_manual_click.png">